Unlock new sources of non-regulated revenue

 - Emergency response professionals are using smart phones and tablets to deliver data and high-speed video during emergencies and disasters.
 Many are paying $40-$60 per month for LTE that is not always available or accessible.
 How much money could you make if you provided more reliable service for less?

 - Many municipalities are looking for simple and more cost-effective ways to provide wireless broadband to parks, libraries, senior centers, and other community areas.
 How would it impact your bottom line if you provided those services without the massive expense and management challenges of municipal WiFi?

 - Colleges and universities are looking for ways to improve security and speed communications during crisis situations when the public cellular networks are seriously congested.

 - During large events such as college football games and music festivals, communications can become problematic for event organizers, vendors, and attendees.
 What would it be worth to them if you could solve those problems easily and inexpensively?

-The solution you need is xMax
+The solution for rural telcos is xMax

 xMax is an entirely new private wireless network technology that delivers private and secure broadband video, data, and VoIP communications over unlicensed radio spectrum.
 With a range of up to 5 miles and broadband speeds, our patented software defined networking technology can blanket towns and counties with secure and reliable communications.
-The end-to-end IP architecture allows you to use any commercially available smart phone, tablet, laptop, video camera, rugged handheld, or other IP-enabled device as well as your preferred applications including PTT, VPN, and encryption.
+The end-to-end IP architecture allows mobile customers to use any commercially available smart phone, tablet, laptop, video camera, rugged handheld, or other IP-enabled device as well as their preferred applications including PTT, VPN, and encryption.

 xMax is available today and offers a very cost-effective, highly reliable alternative to commercial communications infrastructure.
 The system interconnects easily with LTE, GSM, and CDMA systems and was designed to provide an extra layer of voice and data reliability to FirstNet.